lqueryvg/sud/readme.txt

         notified.
 Then all listeners and candidates are removed from the cell.

-        NOTE that CandidateRemoved listeners are *NOT* notified when the candidate list is cleared in this situation, since it would generate a lot of unecessary calls.
+        NOTE CandidateRemoved listeners are *NOT* notified when the candidate list is cleared in this situation, since it would generate a lot of unecessary calls.
 For example, if there are 4 candidates and 5 listeners, there would be 4 x 5 = 20 calls.